bloomberg/ts-blank-space/website/index.md

 ### Resilience

-Bloomberg is a heavy user of sourcemaps, and we have some engineering who are helping to [make them even better.](https://ecma-international.org/news/ecma-tc39-ecmascript-initiates-a-new-task-group-to-standardize-source-maps/) For sourcemaps to work, many different tools must align perfectly align end-to-end.
+Bloomberg is a heavy user of sourcemaps, and we have some engineering who are helping to [make them even better.](https://ecma-international.org/news/ecma-tc39-ecmascript-initiates-a-new-task-group-to-standardize-source-maps/) For sourcemaps to work, many different tools must perfectly align end-to-end.
 This can lead to them [sometimes failing](https://x.com/robpalmer2/status/1583581325289656320).
 With `ts-blank-space` your debugging experience will be based on accurate locations even if your environment is misconfigured or you find yourself in situations when sourcemaps would have been inaccessible.

 ## Maintenance Benefits